conrad-krueger/Personal-Projects/Machine Learning/DNN_CPP/README.md

 Working on for v3 + Future Initiatives:
-* Write file for mea squared error test.
+* Write file for mean squared error test.
 Not sure if DNN works for linear regression problems (it probably does)
 * More loss functions
 * More pre-defined accuracy functions
 * Decrease time of execution (TensorFlow is WAY faster than this implementation, however, compiling with the -O3 flag reduces execution time significantly (cutting execution time over 1/2))